bfredl/nvim-miniyank/README.md

 # Usage

-Use neovim master.
+Use recent neovim.
+Yanks and deletes will be detected using `TextYankPost` autocommand, so no mappings for these actions are needed.

-Startput mapping is used to start putting from the yank history, which is shared between nvim instances:
+The yank history is shared between nvim instances.

+There is two different mappings for starting to put from the history.
+To remap `p`, "autoput" mapping should be used.
+This will first put the same text as unmapped "p" would have, and still support `"xp` and `clipboard=unnamed[plus]`:

+    map p <Plug>(miniyank-autoput)
+    map P <Plug>(miniyank-autoPut)

+"startput" will directly put the most recent item in the shared history:

     map <leader>p <Plug>(miniyank-startput)
     map <leader>P <Plug>(miniyank-startPut)

-If you want to remap `p` it is better to use "autoput", which will always first put the text that nonremapped "p" would have anyway, and thus still support `"xp` and `clipboard=unnamed[plus]`:

-    map p <Plug>(miniyank-autoput)
-    map P <Plug>(miniyank-autoPut)

 Right after a put, use "cycle" to go back through history: